drusellers/site/src/posts/gl-aware.md

 ---
-title: "Being aware of the G/L"
+title: 'Being aware of the G/L'
-subtitle: "What I learned working on ERP and a 3PL taught me"
+subtitle: 'What I learned working on ERP and a 3PL taught me'
 date: '2019-01-01'
 tags: []
 categories: []
 withStats: true
 draft: true
 description: >
   What I learned working on ERP and a 3PL and a SaaS Cloud
 ---

 A request for services is a "Sales Order" [^1]